List of Sukhoi Superjet 100 orders and deliveries: Orders and current operators

 This is a list of sourced orders and current operators of the Superjet 100.
 However, as Sukhoi last updated its official order overview in 2012 and secondary sources are either outdated or contradicting, it is not possible to determine a fully complete and currently correct overview.
-As of November 2016, there were supposedly 146 aircraft delivered with 116 operating.

 Letters of Intention signed and lessor/lessee agreements

 The following airlines and leasing companies signed letters of intent to order Superjet aircraft or lease them.
 Not included are contracts which are known to have been cancelled.
 Several of these entries might be no longer current as there is a lack of updates for several long-standing announcements.

 Former operators and cancelled orders/agreements

 The following airlines and lessors either cancelled their orders/letters of intent for Superjet 100 aircraft or ended operating them for various reasons: